RedHatInsights/rhproxy/README.md

-# Installing Insights Proxy
+# Installing Insights proxy

 ### Using the official RPM

-Using the `rhproxy` service controller, ***all commands*** for installing and interacting with Insights Proxy should be executed as a *regular non-root* user.
+Using the `rhproxy` service controller, ***all commands*** for installing and interacting with Insights proxy should be executed as a *regular non-root* user.

 To use the service controller to install and manage the rhproxy service, first install the controller: